Tres Leches Cake with Strawberries

 Recipe Variations

 Try different toppings.
-I love strawberries, but any type of fruit will pair well with tres leches cake.
-Some popular toppings include peaches, pineapple, bananas, berry compote or toasted coconut.
+I love strawberries, but any type of fruit will pair well with tres leches cake (especially this homemade pineapple filling).
+Some popular toppings include peaches, bananas, berry compote or toasted coconut.

 Add more strawberry flavor.
 Omit the rum and substitute with 3 Tablespoons strawberry syrup to make a strawberry milk mixture.
 You can also top the cake with strawberry frosting instead of whipped cream.